 Hazards Are Dynamic

-Aviation safety trending charts can show you the relationship between just about anything you want to track and are most important for predictive risk management.
+Trending charts can show safety mangers the relationship between just about anything they may want to track and are most important for predictive risk management.

-Charts for aviation safety trend analysis should definitely be every safety managers' best friend.
+SMS trend analysis charts should definitely be every safety managers' best friend.

 I love them.